-When life pulls a fast one on you, it can throw you for a loop and set you up for a downward spiral.
+When life pulls a fast one on you, it can destabilize you and set you up for a downward spiral.

 This FREE download gives you six simple steps for resilience in difficult times, so you make it through strong and healthy.

 Video and audio guides included!

 Step right up . . . for yourself.